almovidhussaini/babylonclone/x/zoneconcierge/README.md

-Note that the Bitcoin timestamping protocol uses Bitcoin as a single source of truth, and does not make any assumption on the fraction of adversarial validators in ybtc or PoS blockchains.
-That is, the above statement shall hold even if ybtc and a PoS blockchain have dishonest supermajority.
+Note that the Bitcoin timestamping protocol uses Bitcoin as a single source of truth, and does not make any assumption on the fraction of adversarial validators in Babylon or PoS blockchains.
+That is, the above statement shall hold even if Babylon and a PoS blockchain have dishonest supermajority.
 The formal security analysis of the Bitcoin timestamping protocol can be found at the Bitcoin timestamping [reseaarch paper](https://arxiv.org/pdf/2207.08392.pdf) published at [S\&P'23](https://sp2023.ieee-security.org/).